Rohitsinghrajput28/ASLA_for_all/CSRF.md

      Removing the token as well as token parameter value that whether web application is parsing a user without token

- <h3>Case3:Refer Header Check</h3>
+ <h3>Case3:Referer Header Check</h3>
-     When web application is checking the refer header defaultly set by the web browser and it can't be spoof/design
+     When web application is checking the referer header defaultly set by the web browser and it can't be spoof/design